Lecture 4

 • Looks at encoder’s understanding of the input sentence

-• Uses the attention mechanism to focus on the most relevant words
+• Applies attention to focus on the most relevant words.

 What is Pre-training in LLM?